Jameswlepage/wpcom-2-dify/readme.md

 ## Data Storage

-- **Redis** stores site configurations and the mapping between WordPress posts and Dify documents.
+- **Redis** is used to store site configurations and the mapping of WordPress posts to Dify documents.
-- By default, data is stored in Docker volumes as defined in `docker compose.yml`.
+- Default Docker setup stores data in a volume defined in `docker-compose.yml`.

-## API Endpoints

-- **GET /**: Returns a "System status: OK" message for health checks.
-- **GET /oauth/callback**: Handles the OAuth callback from WordPress.com.
-On successful authorization, the site is registered and a corresponding Dify dataset is created.
+  For production or long-term storage, consider configuring Redis persistence or an external volume.

+---

 ## Updating the Code

-To update dependencies or modules:
+To update dependencies or modules, run:

 ```bash
 go mod tidy
 ```

-If using Docker:
+Then rebuild the Docker image if using Docker:

 ```bash
 docker compose build